-Can I make fry bread dough in advance?
 You can, but keep in mind that fried doughs are best served fresh.

-Why is my fry bread tough and chewy?
 This was most likely caused by over-kneading the dough.
 Be sure to stop working the dough as soon as the ingredients are mixed well.

-Is Bannock the same as fry bread?
 Yes and no. While the ingredients for traditional Bannock recipes and fry bread are very similar, Bannock is usually baked (similar to a scone), and fry bread is fried.
 Also, Bannock traces back to European fur traders, and fry bread originated in the Navajo Nation.